St Bees School

-St Bees School is a co-educational private school in the English public school tradition, located in the West Cumbrian village of St Bees, England.
-It was founded in 1583 by Edmund Grindal, the Archbishop of Canterbury, as a boys' free grammar school.
-The school remained small, with fewer than 40 pupils, until the expansions of the Victorian era, paid for by mineral revenues, and helped by the arrival of the railway, until by the First World War there were 300 pupils.
+St Bees School is a co-educational fee-charging school, located in the West Cumbrian village of St Bees, England.

+In 1583, it was founded by Edmund Grindal, the Archbishop of Canterbury, as a free grammar school for boys.
+The school remained small, with fewer than 40 pupils, until the expansions of the Victorian era.
+Paid for by mineral revenues and helped by the arrival of railway, by the First World War there were 300 pupils.

-The 1930s saw a large decrease in numbers due to the Great Depression, but these rose again during World War II, and this was followed by an era of further expansion.
+The 1930s saw a large decrease in numbers due to the Great Depression.
+However, numbers rose again during World War II, and this was followed by an era of further expansion.

 In 1978, the school became co-educational.

-On Friday 13 March 2015, it was announced by the school governors that due to falling pupil numbers, the school would temporarily close in summer 2015.
-On 6 September 2018 the school re-opened in a partnership with Full Circle Education Group.
-Numbers at the school have continued to increase; as of 2020 there are over 50 students.
+On 13 March 2015, the school announced that due to falling pupil numbers, it would close in summer 2015.

+In partnership with Full Circle Education Group, the school reopened on 6 September 2018.
+Numbers at the school have continued to increase, and as of 2024, there are over 100 students.

 Grounds and buildings

 The school grounds occupy approximately 250 acre, and the oldest buildings date from the late 16th century.

 The buildings around the main quadrangle in the Foundation block are Grade II listed.
 This includes the original schoolroom on the lower northern side of the quadrangle.

 The main campus is now concentrated around Wood Lane, adjacent to the Foundation block.